irinaverse/FinnegansWake/README.md

 ## Applying the tools of mathematics to the data of language
-Analyzing James Joyce's masterpiece "Finnegans Wake".
+James Joyce's masterpiece "Finnegans Wake" is considered the most difficult book in the Western World.
+It is hardly possible to read.
+Oh, let's use Machine Learning then...